 It’s not just that I married a handsome guy 🙂 I’m attracted to him!
 But that attraction does not happen out of nowhere.
 In the beginning, attraction comes pretty easy, but as time goes on that attraction can fade unless it is fed and nurtured!

 Sometimes my husband is super attractive and other times I think, I’m so tired of when you blah blah blah and why can’t you blah blah.
 And my husband tumbles all the way down the handsome-husband-o-meter.
 Just not feeling the attraction.
 Or the other times when he looks just, well, sorta- familiar.
 The same face I’ve woken up to for a long time.
 Oh, it’s you.

 Then add in the years that go by and that we are aging whether we like it or not.
 Even though our youth and beauty will fade- our attraction for each other can still grow.
 That attraction goes well beyond our physical features!
-Even when we’re old and gray and way past our prime, I know my husband can still be the most good-looking guy on the planet if we nurture that love for each other.
+Even when we’re old and gray and way past our prime, I know my husband can still be the most good-looking guy on the planet if I nurture that love for him.

 Of course how our husbands treat us change the way we look at them.
 It doesn’t matter how gorgeous a man is if he is unkind and disrespectful.
 One thing that makes Joe so attractive to me is the many ways he shows me that love and respect!

 But there is much more to attraction than just how he treats me.
 How I treat him and how I think about him also affect how attractive he is to me.

 When I spend time admiring all the things I love about him-

 When I think of all the hard things we’ve been through, and that he’s still by my side-

 When I listen to him and aim to hear what’s on his heart without judgment-